richardcysun/Goos-by-Chapers/README.md

 **TO DO: Single item-show price details.**

 In this chapter, JLabel is replaced by JTable for better data visibility.
+With the table with details, the **SniperSnapshot** is designed to carry more details bidding information, such as item ID, latest price (of everyone) and latest bid (of sniper).

 ### Class Diagram of Source Codes
 ![image](https://github.com/richardcysun/Goos-by-Chapers/blob/master/Ch15/auction-sniper-ch15/src/auctionsniper/Ch15_ClassDiagram.jpg)